igroff/sup_loader_s3/README.md

 retrieval of files.
 It's designed to allow upload, and provide a efficient retrieval of files.

+### Configuration

+All of the configuration of this thing is done via environment variables and the following are required.

+* `BUCKET` - The name of the S3 bucket where any POSTed files will be stored, and from which GET-ed(?) files will be retrieved.
+* `AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY` - The AWS credentials allowing
+access to the BUCKET provided.

 #### Interface

 The root of this interface is the name of the file so...